 The bride narrated: ‘We planned the wedding within 2 months, and I did the planning myself with the help of my now-hubby, our parents and close friends.
 The very first thing we did during the wedding planning was to buy our wedding attire’.

-How they shopped for Wedding Things
+How They Shopped for Their Wedding Things

 She continued: ‘We both quarreled and argued a lot when it came to choosing colours and wedding accessories (he has high taste about what we would wear), sometimes I would even cry.
 So, what I did to make things easy was to first go for window shopping, then take snapshots of anything I want to buy.
 When I got home, I would then show him so that he would make his choice and the final buying decision.
-So, it was like we my hubby and I disagree to agree.
+So, it was like my hubby and I disagree to agree.
 In the end, it all turned out to be good – his priority was just to ensure that I looked super good and gorgeously dressed on our wedding day’.